Stacked-Org/stacked/packages/stacked_firebase_auth/README.md

 - [ ] Add examples into the readme
 - [ ] Add mobile authentication option (implementation already exists, it just needs to be moved in here)
 - [ ] Add other authentication providers

+### Breaking Change

+Removed `flutter_facebook_auth` dependency and its implementation since it was causing a `MissingPluginException` if the app isn't setup for Facebook Auth